 The Center for Teaching and Learning

 How can the art of improv support your teaching activities and bring more joy into the classroom?
 Traditional approaches to teaching in the college classroom can often be stilted and scripted.
 Yet, in order to respond to our students’ needs and draw them into the learning process deeply we need to be present, flexible, and responsive as instructors.
 Improv is a great theatrical tool to improve public speaking and listening skills as well as helping one think quickly on their feet.
-Improv skills also helps our students to build strong collaboration skills and encourages them to take risks in the classroom.
+Improv skills also help our students to build strong collaboration skills and encourages them to take risks in the classroom.
 In this workshop, we’ll explore how to incorporate improv principles into both our teaching and our students’ learning.
 Be prepared to try out simple, fun activities – zero acting skills or experience required!

 Afternoon Concurrent Session 1

-1:00-2:15pm | FLTC 302, 303 & 304
+1:00-2:15pm | FLTC 303

 Cindy Reed, Ph.D.